orbitalquark/textadept/docs/manual.md

 through files and directories.
 The pane is available only when you need it and quickly gets out of your way when you do not, minimizing distractions.

-You can summon the find & replace pane via `Ctrl+F` on Windows, Linux and BSD, `⌘F` on macOS, and `M-F` or `M-S-F` in the terminal version.
+You can summon the find & replace pane via `Ctrl+F` on Windows and Linux, `⌘F` on macOS, and `M-F` or `M-S-F` in the terminal version.
 It has the usual find and replace functionality you would expect, along with "Match Case", "Whole Word", "[Regex](#regex-and-lua-pattern-syntax)", and "In Files" options.
 The pane also stores find and replace history, up to 10 entries for each.
 As you search, Textadept can automatically highlight all instances of found text in the current buffer by setting [`ui.find.highlight_all_matches`][].
 For example, in your *~/.textadept/init.lua*:

     ui.find.highlight_all_matches = true